mathemage/FUP-programming-exam/exam_1/4_means/README.md

 ```

 ## Input
-A single line is read from the standard input containing real numbers separated by spaces.
+A single line is read from the standard input containing real numbers (possibly with the *minus* signs and *decimal points*).
+The numbers are separated by spaces.

+You may assume that the user-given input is **always valid**.
+In particular, at least one number will be always entered.

 ## Output
 The first line displays the list of input numbers (parsed into `[Double]`).